-In this article, the reality of implementing a raw diet for your pet is examined in detail.
+In this article, the reality of feeding raw pet food to your beloved furry companions is examined in detail.
 Going raw with your pet involves much more than just switching from bagged store kibble to raw meat.
-The right combination of meat, bones, and organs must be used to ensure your pet’s optimal health and overall adjustment to the change.
+The right combination of meat, bones, and organs in homemade dog food recipes and DIY cat chow must be used to ensure your pet’s optimal health and overall adjustment to the change.

 Prey Model Diet